wascup/The-Neighborhood/README.md

 # The Neighborhood
- A web service similar to GeoCities
+ A web service similar to GeoCities.
+ Very buggy and constantly crashing, not meant for practical use. made in 15 hours for fun, I am a fan of GeoCities.

 # Uploading files
 <img src="https://github.com/wascup/The-Neighborhood/blob/main/GithubMarkdown/ImportFiles.gif" width="400" alt="gif showing an example">